Opinion Manipulation on Farsi Twitter: Methods

 In order to study the emergence of a trend in Farsi Twitter, we extract time-series data from the tweets that would help us analyze the dynamics of the discussion space.
 This is done through dividing the time interval where the participation in the discussion is significantly higher than before or after that interval into a number of intervals of equal length ($24$ hours) and binning the data into these smaller intervals.
-The data in each time interval is further binned into three user types described in \ref{section_Methods_subsection_typology}, using their CAP scores.
+The data in each time interval is further binned into three user types described in the \ztitleref{section_Methods_subsection_typology} subsection, using their CAP scores.
 We then study the dynamics of the share of each user type in the discussion over time by computing number of tweets tweeted by users from each type within each time interval.
-The results, discussed in \ref{section_results_subsection_participationPatterns}, reveal qualitative differences between apolitical and divisive political discussions with respect to the temporal dynamics of participation in the discussion.
+The results, discussed in the \ztitleref{section_results_subsection_participationPatterns} subsection, reveal qualitative differences between apolitical and divisive political discussions with respect to the temporal dynamics of participation in the discussion.